CPS Attorney in Austin

 If CPS has taken either of these actions against you, it is necessary to begin speaking with a CPS attorney.
 Parents unable to afford hiring a private lawyer have the right to free representation by an appointed public lawyer.
 However, a successful outcome is more likely if you hire a skilled CPS lawyer such as Sue Berkel.
 If you are in need of a lawyer and are able to afford hiring one, we recommend getting a consultation on your case as the next step.
 Give us a call or click the link below to access our contact form.About Sue Berkel Request a consultation

-Sue Berkel Is the Top CPS Lawyer in Austin
+Sue Berkel Is an Excellent CPS Lawyer in Austin

 Ms. Berkel successfully resolves many CPS cases in Austin each year.
 With over 30 years of experience practicing law, she has worked extensively with Child Protective Services both as a government attorney and as a private lawyer who fights CPS.
 The stakes are very high in these types of cases and it is important that you retain a lawyer who not only knows her way around a courtroom, but also knows the how to best navigate the Texas system.